brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 This query returns the single, correct result as before.
 If we set the timestamp we're interested in to exclude the last transaction, we should get the previous transaction back.

-We can move the the equality conditions in the last `AND` block to look just before the timestamp.
+We can move the equality conditions in the last `AND` block to look just before the timestamp.
 We could also subtract one of the smallest time unit to get the same effect.

 ```sql title="Checking correct behaviour for order_20002"
     AND (